dereknguyen269/slackapp-postgresql-server/README.md

 Custom TCP Rule | TCP | 49157 | ::/0
 Custom TCP Rule | TCP | 49157 | 0.0.0.0/0

 Look Good!
-Now, you can use it to hosting dabase for your application :smile:
+Now, you can use it to hosting dabase for your application :smile:.